wyona/yarep/README.txt

-     Before running the examples, you need to build YAREP and the examples by executing "ant build-examples" in resp. "./build.sh build-examples" in the current directory.
+     Before running the examples, you need to build YAREP and the examples by executing "ant build-examples" in or rather "./build.sh build-examples" in the current directory.

      Running the examples:
      ---------------------

-     Run the examples by executing "ant run-examples" resp.
+     Run the examples by executing "ant run-examples" or rather "./build.sh run-examples"
-     "./build.sh run-examples"

      OPTIONAL: Run the hsqldb server: java -cp /home/USER/.m2/repository/hsqldb/hsqldb/1.8.0.7/hsqldb-1.8.0.7.jar org.hsqldb.Server